darinbl-pritchard45/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-present potential for users to find new and unexpected ways to break or misuse it.
 It serves as a reminder to always consider the end-user in the development process and to strive for simplicity and clarity in design.

+# 2023-11-27
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote humorously highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of considering the end-user's potential limitations and behaviors when designing and developing software.